VojtekLukas/english-for-designers/work.md

 **Philly (music video)**

 Music video that's curenty in making.
+In this video I am focusing on conecting close shots with whole shots with usage of color theory and rhytm in transitions.

 ![philly projkect](IMG_4817.JPG)